RajatRasal/rajatrasal.github.io/_posts/2019-09-05-Import-*-is-a-CRIME-worthy-of-death.md

 [^ide]: Intellij, or even clever usage of the sed bash command, might make this process easier, but its still a real pain having to go through it.
 Just use explicit single type imports to begin with. *Please!*

 ### C++
-C++ introduces the concept of namespaces as a construct with a programming langauge.
+C++ introduces the concept of namespaces as a programming langauge construct.

 {% include techquote.html quote="A <u>namespace</u> is a mechanism for expressing logical grouping.
 That is, if some declarations <u>logically belong together according to some criteria</u>, they can be put in a common namespace to express this fact." footer="The C++ Programming Language by Bjarne Stroustrup" %}

 Java implicity allows for namespacing through packages.
 The details of the differences between each are beyond the scope of this article but are explained quite nicely in these stack overflow posts <span class="inline-links">[1](https://stackoverflow.com/questions/4792823/java-packages-vs-c-libraries)</span> <span class="inline-links">[2](https://stackoverflow.com/questions/2108172/c-namespaces-comparison-to-java-packages)</span>.

-So we can see the **key purpose of namespaces** in software engineering as **allowing us to scope identifiers (i.e. variables, functions, classes etc.) and prevent name collisions** as a project becomes larger and requires better structure.
+We can see that the **key purpose of namespaces** in software engineering isto **allow developers to assign a scope to identifiers (i.e. variables, functions, classes etc.) and prevent name collisions** as a project becomes larger and requires better structure.

-However, even with the introduction of namespaces a lazy programmer can end up polluting the global namespace through the ```using``` directive.
+Yet even with the introduction of namespaces a lazy programmer can end up polluting the global namespace through the ```using``` directive.
 This causes the same name clashing issues we would have had without namespaces.
-This is especially problematic with C++, whose standard library has become bloated over the past few versions.
+This is especially problematic with C++, whose standard library has become quite bloated over the past few versions.
 Consider the following snippet of code which compiles just fine up until C++14 but fails in C++17 - **this minor issue could result in decades worth of code having to be refactored!**

 ``` c++
 >>> cat test_bytes.cpp